MasterMobo/Intro_To_IT_Project_Group_17/README.md

   + All assest like sprites, prefabs and animations MUST be included within these four folders
   + C# Scripts MUST be included in the scripts folder
   + Make sure your changes work (does not cause any game breaking bugs) before committing to a branch
+  + DO NOT make changes to other's folder if you aren't allowed